ChurchCRM/CRM/docs/user-guide/Reports and Queries.md

 ## What is a Cart-Enabled Query?

-A Cart-Enabled Query is one in which the results of the query can be entered into the cart.
+A [Cart](Cart.md)-Enabled Query is one in which the results of the query can be entered into the cart.

 ## How do I use Cart-Enabled Queries?

-Once a Cart-Enabled Query has been run, simply click the button entitled "Add Results to Cart".
+Once a Cart-Enabled Query has been run, simply click the button entitled _"Add Results to Cart"_.